 - severe mood swings

 - numbness and tingling of the hands and feet

 - dizziness

 - headaches

-- decrease or loss of sense of smell

-- nausea

-- nosebleeds

-- hepatitis

-- violent behaviors

-- irregular heartbeat

 - liver, lung, and kidney impairment

 - irreversible brain damage

 - nervous system damage

 - dangerous chemical imbalances in the body

 - involuntary passing of urine and feces

 Marijuana

 Marijuana is the most widely used illicit drug in the United States and tends to be the first illegal drug teens use.
 The physical effects of marijuana use, particularly on developing adolescents, can be acute.
 Marijuana blocks the messages going to your brain and alters your perceptions and emotions, vision, hearing, and coordination.
 A recent study of 1,023 trauma patients admitted to a shock trauma unit found that one-third had marijuana in their blood.